-Please be sure your child has an adequate amount of each medication from home as well as one extra day of each medication for precautionary measures.
+Please be sure medications are brought in their original packaging/bottle and that your child has an adequate amount of each medication from home as well as one extra day of each medication for precautionary measures.
 It may be to your child's benefit to check with the doctor about medication dosage, as sometimes doctors change the dosage with increased activity or exertion while at camp.